 The trend to improve efficiency in today's power plant environment drives the need for effective boiler trim controls which, in turn, requires accurate combustion air flow measurement.
 Air flow measurement that is not repeatable, accurate, or representative of mass flow can destabilize the airflow control loop.
 Air flow is at its most accurate when the flow being measured has no turbulent, reverse, or cyclonic flow patterns and is evenly profiled across the duct at the measurement point.
-Typically, a flow conditioner, such as the High Beta from Eastern Instruments, is required to alleviate these type of flow disturbances.
+Typically, a flow conditioner, such as the High Beta from Eastern Instruments, is required to alleviate these types of flow disturbances.

-The High Beta® Engineered (HBE) flow conditioner is ideal for profiling even the most turbulent flows and is perfect for applications where ducts are not uniform or are irregular in size and shape, such as those seen in the duct work of power plants measuring Primary Air, Secondary Air, Over-fired Air or Tempering Air among other applications.
+The High Beta Engineered (HBE) flow conditioner is ideal for profiling even the most turbulent flows and is perfect for applications where ducts are not uniform or are irregular in size and shape, such as those seen in the duct work of power plants measuring Primary Air, Secondary Air, Over-fired Air or Tempering Air among other applications.

-The combustion process can be understood as a "mass-based" relationship in which optimization occurs through the stoichiometric balance between the mass of air and the mass of fuel or feed stock being combusted.
-Whether the fuel is coal or a biomass feed stock such as wood chips, construction debris, or even soybeans or sugar cane, the proper fuel-to-air ratio is critical to increasing the efficiency of the burners and maintaining an optimum temperature for the boilers.
+The combustion process can be understood as a mass-based relationship in which optimization occurs through the stoichiometric balance between the mass of air and the mass of fuel or feed stock being combusted.
+Whether the fuel is coal or a biomass feed stock such as wood chips, construction debris, or even soybeans or sugar cane, the proper fuel-to-air ratio is critical to increasing the efficiency of the burners and maintaining an optimal temperature for the boilers.